 As the world's third-richest person and most celebrated investor, Warren Buffett attracts a lot of attention.
 Thousands try to glean what they can from his thinking processes and track his investments.

-While we can't know for sure whether Buffett is about to buy Freeport-McMoRan
+We can't know for sure whether Buffett is about to buy Freeport-McMoRan

 - Consistent earnings power.

 - Good returns on equity with limited or no debt.

 - Management in place.

 1. Earnings power

 Buffett is famous for betting on a sure thing.
 For that reason, he likes to see companies with demonstrated earnings stability.

 Let's examine Freeport-McMoRan's earnings and free cash flow history:

 Freeport-McMoRan's earnings have been somewhat volatile over the past several years, though they've generally been growing.
 (The big loss in 2008 was mostly because of an asset writedown.)